modokleague/modokleague.github.io/s3.5/index.md

 ### ⚔️ LEAGUE COMPETITIVE MODE (CLOSED)
 ```
-🥇 Official scoring and rankings
+🥇 Detailed scoring and rankings
-🎯 Maximum one attempt per difficulty
+🎯 What's the highest difficulty you can defeat?
+Maximum one attempt per difficulty
-🏆 Glory and bragging rights await!t!
+🏆 Glory and bragging rights await
 ```

 ### 🎈 LEAGUE NON-COMPETITIVE MODE (CLOSED)
 ```
 🎉 Play for fun without pressure
-♾️ Unlimited attempts at each difficulty
+♾️ What's the highest difficulty you can defeat?
+Unlimited attempts at each difficulty
-📊 Help us gather community stats!
+📊 Compete on the leaderboard to defeat the highest difficulty
 ```

 > 💡 **Pro Tip**: You can switch from Competitive to Non-Competitive mid-season if the pressure gets too intense!